 Showing films is where Cinemark Holdings really makes its mark.
-The third-largest movie exhibitor in the US (following Regal Entertainment and AMC) has more than 5,200 screens in some 465 theaters in the US and Latin America.
+The third-largest movie exhibitor in the US (following Regal Entertainment and AMC) has more than 5,200 screens in some 495 theaters in the US and Latin America.
 Cinemark operates its multiplex theaters in smaller cities and suburban areas of major metropolitan markets.
 Some larger theaters operate under the Tinseltown name; others are "discount" theaters showing no first-run films.
-About 85% of its first-run auditoriums feature stadium seating.
+Nearly 100% of its first-run auditoriums feature stadium seating.
 The company prefers to build new theaters in midsized markets or in suburbs of major cities where the Cinemark theater is the only game in town.

 The company's strategy focuses on international expansion primarily in Latin America through construction of modern, state-of-the-art theatres in growing urban markets.
-Cinemark plans to build 13 new theatres with 88 screens during 2013 and three new theatres with 21 screens subsequent to 2013, investing an additional $89 million in Latin American markets.

 Its adoption of the 3D format is just one way in which Cinemark focuses on being one of the most modern and technologically advanced movie chains.
 The company has developed a large screen digital format, XD Extreme Digital Cinema, or XD.
 The format includes wall-to-wall and ceiling-to-floor screens, wrap-around sound, and can play any available digital print.
-Cinemark has XD screens in more than 50 theatres.
-The company expanded on this concept with the launch of its first NextGen Cinema location in the Dallas area in 2010.
-NextGen is a high-tech movie theater that houses XD screens, the latest projectors and sound systems, and other cutting edge amenities.